lzdh/SDR-CCA/Working records/Notes.md

 * We rotate structral correlation (canonical loadings), instead of rotating canoincal variables and then correlate with the observable variables.
   * rotate canoincal weights are not recommended

+4. Visualisation:
+* Showing 3d graph, use 'PCA_CCA' in workspace

 ### Questions
 1. How to do factor rotation in CCA??
 * Do we rotate weights in SM and BM seperately? (using different tranformation matrices)